Flash Memory

 Overview

-The RP2040 uses SoC-external flash memory, which is read serially using SSI/SPI.
+The RP2040/Pico and RP2350/Pico2 use SoC-external flash memory, which is read serially using SSI/SPI.
 The Execute in Place (XIP) functionality allows to load instructions as if the serially connected flash memory were a linear address space, where addresses are translated into serial reads, transparent to the CPU and the bus.

 Example Programs